unnc-idl-ucc/Document-OpenDS/Implementation_Details/README.md

 # Implementation Details
 <br>

-This is a collection of implementation detail of OpenDS scenarios, the implementation detail conclude the **odel** and **trigger** part.
+This is a collection of implementation detail of OpenDS scenarios, the implementation detail conclude the **model** and **trigger** part.